-Make critical decisions during bad economics or political situations for work or business needs.
+Make critical decisions during bad economic or political situations for work or business needs.

-Be ready for a defense of family in case of emergencies, wars, pandemics, outbreaks, bad politics, or any other situations where the call between life and death is made.
+Be ready to defend your family in emergencies, wars, pandemics, outbreaks, bad politics, or any other situations where the call between life and death is made.